 You can leave small markers like rock piles or stick piles along the way to allow you to retrace your steps if needed.

 Maps are a fantastic tool for making the most of your time outdoors!
 One of the best things about maps is that they allow you to see and predict interesting places that could be in your vicinity but maybe not directly off the trail.
 Becoming confident with map use is one of the most important gifts you can give yourself to have a safe and exciting outdoor adventure.
-Where are you going to go now that you can read a map?

 For more options on navigation, check out our piece on how to choose the best GPS watch before you head on your next adventure.